Date: September 17, 2024

 In the book Brain & Behavior, Garret and Hough confirm my points on Siegel’s comment: “Predatory aggression occurs when an animal attacks and kills its prey or when a human makes a premeditated, unprovoked attack on another.
 Predatory aggression is cold and emotionless, whereas affective aggression is characterized by its impulsiveness and emotional arousal.
 Although these terms have been useful in animal research, the terms instrumental and impulsive seem more descriptive of aggression seen in humans.
 Instrumental aggression is unprovoked and emotionless, and is intended to bring about some gain for the aggressor, for example, to intimidate or rob the victim.
 Impulsive aggression occurs in response to a threat, real or imagined, and is characterized by heightened emotionality.
 These two types of aggression are sometimes referred to as proactive and reactive, for obvious reasons.”

-1- The term ‘predatory aggression’ is often used in these fields to describe a “type of aggressive behavior” that occurs when an animal attacks and kills its prey or when a human makes a premeditated, unprovoked attack on another and is characterized by being cold and emotionless, similar to instrumental aggression, which is unprovoked and aimed at achieving a specific gain, such as intimidation or robbery.
+1- The term ‘predatory aggression’, according to the authors above, is often used in these fields to describe a “type of aggressive behavior” that occurs when an animal attack and kills its prey or when a human makes a premeditated, unprovoked attack on another and is characterized by being cold and emotionless, similar to instrumental aggression, which is unprovoked and aimed at achieving a specific gain, such as intimidation or robbery.

 2- There seems to be confusion between “attack” and “aggression,” not only in these fields but also from the websites above.
 An attack is an “assault upon prey or rival, using weapons designed to kill or maim.
 In the context of predatory behaviour, attacks are usually the culmination of a period of ambush or hunting” (McFarland, 2006).
 I would add that there is also a misunderstanding regarding the term “threat.”
 A threat “is a stimulus that most often precedes a behavior that may harm, inflict pain or injury, or decrease an individual’s chance of survival.
 A social-threat is a threat (a threatening behavior) from another individual or group of individuals that may cause submissive behavior or flight resulting in the temporary loss of a resource, but not injury.”
 (Abrantes, 2011).